Ubuntu VPN Connection for Dummies

 Once you click on “Create” you to get the edit window, these are its sections explained:

-1) Connection Name: this is just a name for you to identify the VPN connection you can name it whatever you prefer.
+1) Connection Name: This is just a name for you to identify the VPN connection you can name it whatever you prefer.

 2) Gateway: This is the external IP address of the VPN you are connecting to. (e.g. your workplace, etc.)